Dansla116/Reddit-to-Outlook/README.md

 # Setup Reddit
 1. Change view to "Compact" as oppossed to "Card" or "Clasic".
+2. Expand "My Communities" dropdown and pin to left-side.
-2. Turn "Night Mode" on.
+3. Turn "Night Mode" on.